2018 Annual Auction

 Equipment for Sale

-Please note: This is a club auction/sale designed to allow members to cull their ponds, plants and extra equipment they no longer need.
+Please note: This is a Club Auction/sale designed to allow Members to sell koi, goldfish, plants and extra equipment they no longer wish to keep.
 It is NOT to be used for store owners to sell merchandise.
 Because Coastal Pond Supply has been generous in providing the location and the tanks, representatives from Coastal Pond Supply may, if they choose, sell items from their store.

 By registering as a Seller, the Registrant acknowledges that they have read the Auction Rules and agrees to comply with them.
 The Registrant furthermore agrees that: